-Thousands of filtered images portray life in a van as an idyllic world full of beautiful people.
+Thousands of filtered images portray life in a campervan as an idyllic world full of beautiful people.
 They often pose alongside perfectly decorated campervan’s amongst incredible scenery and exotic parking locations.

 It’s enough to tempt even the most unlikely candidates of vanlife to start searching for that dream campervan.